Section 2 - The test reusable workflow

 We'll add the following inputs and provided default values, allowing the caller to override these defaults only if needed:

-• defaults to:
+defaults to: http://localhost:8000

 Here is the refactored test job in the reusable workflow: